Pop-up shop in Paris from December 11th to 14th - 5 rue du grand Prieuré, 11th arrondissement

 The ubiquity of wood has always interested me.
 I became curious about how we humans transform it into everyday objects and art.
 I started working at a furniture company as a means of learning the craft and making a living.
 The structure of working in a production-based shop, designing and recreating the same pieces allowed me to develop a practice of relating with wood through my body and the tools that shape my creations.

-How do you choose the wood you work with?
+How do you choose the species you work with?

 You are based near New York, does this creative city influence your work?